norman784/gaiku/gaiku-2d/Readme.md

 # Gaiku 2d

-Implementation of the 2d game engine.
+Implementation of the 2d terrain engine.

 ## Features